pairing4good/gildedrose/readme.md

 **Outcome 6**: Moving to independent if statements increased duplication and made it more difficult to read.
 Hopefully independent statements will make it easier to identify patterns.

+**Idea 7**: I would like to extract string names into constants to remove duplication

+**Outcome 7**: Extracting constants increases overall readability.